 Faculty introduction meeting

-At the Faculty introduction meeting, which will take place in the week before the start of the semester, you will receive practical information about studying at the Faculty of Humanities and in Amsterdam.
+At the Faculty introduction meeting you will receive practical information about studying at the Faculty of Humanities and in Amsterdam.
 Moreover, it is a great way to meet other new students at the Faculty of Humanities.
+The introduction meeting for new Master's students at the Faculty of Humanities will take place on Tuesday, 25 August.
+You will be invited by email.

 Programme specific introduction

-Most Master's programmes organise a Programme specific introduction during the Intreeweek.
-If applicable to your programme, you will receive an invitation from your Programme Coordinator separately.
+Most Master's programmes organise a programme-specific introduction during the Intreeweek.
+If your programme is among those that do, you will receive an invitation from your programme coordinator separately.